HerrerAaron/PGPilot/README.md

 ## Continuous Integration

 [.github/workflows/ci.yml](.github/workflows/ci.yml) runs on every push and pull request.
-It spins up a real Postgres 16 instance, applies every schema migration from `init/`, loads 1,000 synthetic rows, runs the health monitor in dry-run mode, and runs a full backup and restore verification cycle.
+It spins up a real Postgres 16 instance, builds the database schema from `/init`, loads 1,000 synthetic rows, runs the health monitor in dry-run mode, and runs a full backup and restore verification cycle.

 ### Synthetic data for CI